 Cleaning removes germs, dirt, and impurities from surfaces or objects.
 Cleaning works by using soap (or detergent) and water to physically remove germs from surfaces.
 This process does not necessarily kill germs, but by removing them, it lowers their numbers and the risk of spreading infection.
 Visibly soiled surfaces and objects must be cleaned first.
 If surfaces or objects are soiled with body fluids or blood, use gloves and other standard precautions to avoid coming into contact with the fluid.
 Remove the spill, and then clean and disinfect the surface.
 Sanitizing lowers the number of germs on surfaces or objects to a safe level, as judged by public health standards or requirements.
 This process works by either cleaning or disinfecting surfaces or objects to lower the risk of spreading infection.

 Routine cleaning of school settings includes:

-o Cleaning high contact surfaces that are touched by many different people, such as light switches, handrails and doorknobs/handles o Dust- and wet-mopping or auto-scrubbing floors o Wiping heat and air conditioner vents o Spot cleaning walls o Spot cleaning carpets o Dusting horizontal surfaces and light fixtures o Cleaning spills
+- Cleaning high contact surfaces that are touched by many different people, such as light switches, handrails and doorknobs/handles

+- Dust- and wet-mopping or auto-scrubbing floors

+- Vacuuming of entryways and high traffic areas

+- Removing trash

+- Cleaning restrooms

+- Wiping heat and air conditioner vents

+- Spot cleaning walls

+- Spot cleaning carpets

+- Dusting horizontal surfaces and light fixtures

+- Cleaning spills